Lexeor/lex-todos/README.md

 - React 18
 - Typescript
+- SCSS preprocessor for styling
-- Redux Toolkit as a state manager.
+- Redux Toolkit as a state manager
-- React Toastify for showing errors.
+- React Toastify for showing errors
-- Axios for HTTP requests to the API.
+- Axios for HTTP requests to the API

 ### Devops